Mengshi24/263Portfolio/README.md

 <b>Basic CSS styling</b>

 1. Modifying padding and margins to indent content and enhance readability
-2. Modifying link, text color, or other colors to be visually appealing
+2. Modifying link and text color to be visually appealing
 3. Adding custom font(s) from [Google fonts](https://fonts.google.com/) to add more personality (make sure to include appropriate fallbacks)

 <b>Advanced feature</b>